 Mr. Farquhar is Executive Vice-President and Chief Financial Officer of Input Capital Corp.
-(TSXV: INP), the world1s first agricultural streaming company.
-He formerly served in a similar capacity at Assiniboia Capital Corp., which built Canada's largest farmland fund before selling it to the Canada Pension Plan Investment Board in 2014.
-In addition, Mr. Farquhar is President of Nomad Mongolia LP, an investment partnership that invests in Mongolia and other frontier economies in Asia.
-Mr. Farquhar is a trained financial planner.
+(TSXV: INP).
+He previously co-founded Assiniboia Capital Corp., which built Canada's largest farmland fund before selling it to the Canada Pension Plan Investment Board in 2014.
+Mr. Farquhar is a trained financial planner who spent over 10 years as a senior advisor to senior political leaders in Saskatchewan and Canada prior to going into business.
 He received a MPA in Electoral Governance from Griffith University in Australia, studied political science at Carleton University, and completed a BA at Providence College.
-Mr. Farquhar is a Director of Input Capital Corp, the Legacy Group of Companies, Greenfield Carbon Offsetters Inc., and on the advisory board of AgFunder.com.
+He currently also serves as Executive in Residence in Agribusiness at the University of Regina.
+Mr. Farquhar is a Director of Input Capital Corp., Luxxfolio Holdings Inc. (CSE: LUXX), Radicle Group Inc., and on the advisory board of AgFunder.com.